-Political freedom has deteriorated in half of the monitored countries, while it was improved in only few.
-The most serious decline was in press freedom, while populism, false information propaganda and autocracy in general were in upswing.
+Political freedom has deteriorated in half of the monitored countries, while it was improved in only a few.
+The most serious decline was in press freedom, while populism, false information propaganda and autocracy, in general, were in upswing.
 Elections are ever more frequently held in an unfair environment, from funding to media coverage.
 Politics are increasingly manipulated, rather than being controlled by the system of checks and balances.
-In many cases deterioration of independence of justice sector leads to state capture.
-Physical and verbal violence against journalists, or even against their families, are tools used to silent criticism, especially in Central Asia, Turkey or Russia.
-But, occasionally also in EU countries, as was seen through an assassination of a prominent investigative journalist in Slovakia.
+In many cases, deterioration of the independence of justice sector leads to state capture.
+Physical and verbal violence against journalists, or even against their families, are tools used to silence criticism, especially in Central Asia, Turkey or Russia.
+But, occasionally also in EU countries, as was seen through assassination of a prominent investigative journalist in Slovakia.

 The rule of law experiences serious setbacks.

 In most (38 out of 45) countries monitored there was a decline in rule of law.
 Among those, in 34 of them, the worsening of the independence and/or efficiency of the judiciary was the main factor of decline.
 The influence of the executive on the police and prosecutors is even stronger than on the courts, leading to de facto impunity of people close to the government.
 Lack of reforms that would enhance the independence of the judiciary, but also lack of economic reforms that would diminish the role of the state in the economy thus narrowing the ground for corruption, contributed to the situation where there has been no overall advance in fighting graft.